DIK BARTON TITANIC EXPLORER • White Star Heritage Exhibition, 23 March - 14 April • Book tickets: titanicaberdeen.com

 ‣ Involved in salvage from the North Atlantic Ocean.

-‣ Recovered significant artifacts with submersibles & ROVs.
+‣ Recovered significant artefacts with submersibles & ROVs.

-‣ Key role in conservation for museums and exhibitions.
+‣ Key role in artefact conservation for exhibitions.

 ‣ Mir in Russian: Мир meaning 'world, peace'.